SevvalliThavapalan/LinkGenVarPhen-Workflow/Data_Processing/README.md

 # Data Processing
-Due to the 200 MB upper data limit  of Streamlit, we recommend that the processing of sequencing reads is done locally.
+Due to the 200 MB upper data limit  of Streamlit, we the processing of sequencing reads has to be done locally.
 Details can also be found in the method section of the publication.
+This is the last step of the workflow after sequencing is performed.

 #### Note